Devices, Browsers, Software, & Apps

 • Always have at least two browsers available.
 For example, if you are using Safari and an interactive assignment does not fully display, try using Google Chrome.

-• To learn about Brightspace and it's supported operating systems with the latest browsers, visit Brightspace Browser Support.
+• To learn about Brightspace and its supported operating systems with the latest browsers, visit Brightspace Browser Support.

 Software